QuaSi-Software/Documentation/docs/resie_energy_system_components.md

 Also the volume of each layer:
 $$ V_{STES,l} = \frac{\Delta z_{l}}{3} \pi \ (L_l^2 + l_l \ L_l \ + l_l^2)  $$

-For clarification, the following figure provides a scratch of the truncated quadratic pyramid:
+For clarification, the following figure provides a sketch of the truncated quadratic pyramid:

 ![STES sketch for pyramid](fig/250721_STES_scetch_pyramid.drawio.svg)